Support the Keweenaw Point Project

 Copper Harbor Trails Club (CHTC) working with Grant Township, MDNR, Keweenaw County, and a number of private land owners and conservancies has taken the lead to complete the proposed Keweenaw Point Trail following the recommendations of the Advisory Committee.
 The trails have proven to be an economic driver for the region as trail users are filling local restaurants, brewpubs, stores, hotels and the Fort Wilkins Historic State Park Campground.
 The effort to protect and expand the system is part of a long-range plan to connect communities and add new experiences that utilize the land and enhance access to unique Keweenaw Region assets.

-Phase 2: The current effort focuses on Phase 2 that will connect from Mandan Road, incorporate 3 miles of existing two-track crossing Nature Conservancy property and then continue with construction of ~6 miles of professionally built singletrack primarily on DNR land connecting to High Rock Bay.
-Approximately 3.5 miles is complete and open with about 2 miles to go!
-Completion of Phase 2 slated for summer 2017.
+Phase 2: Open!!!!
+Phase 2 connects from Mandan Road, incorporates 3 miles of existing two-track crossing Nature Conservancy property and then continues with 6 miles of professionally built singletrack primarily on DNR land connecting to High Rock Bay.
+Completed July, 2017.

 Phase 3: Proposed – The BIG final stage will take trail enthusiasts south from High Rock Bay to Keweenaw Point, then head west touching the shoreline at times before reaching the Montreal Falls and looping back north east of the Montreal River.
 Estimated cost $375,000-$497,000.

 Current Goal: Fundraising for Phase 3!
 At this time we are asking for tax-deductible donations from those that love the Copper Harbor experience and want it to grow.